datacarpentry/R-ecology-lesson/README.md

 * [Data visualization with ggplot2](04-visualization-ggplot2.html)
 * [R and Databases](05-r-and-databases.html)

-## Organization of the repository

-The lessons are written in Rmarkdown format.
-A Makefile generates the corresponding html page for each lesson using the **rmarkdown** package from within R.
+## Code handout

-The Makefile also generates a "code handout" file (`code-handout.R`) that is intended to be distributed to the participants.
+There is "[code handout](code-handout.R)" (`code-handout.R`) that is intended to be distributed to the participants.
 This file includes some of the examples used during teaching and the titles of the section.
 It provides a guide that the participants can fill in as the lesson progresses.
-Participants can also copy and paste from this file to avoids typos for more complex examples.
-Each lesson generates a code handout file, and the files produced are then concatenated to create a single file (the intermediate files are deleted).
-To be included in the code handout file, a code chunk in the Rmarkdown lesson file needs to have the arguments `purl=TRUE`.
+Participants can also source code from this file to avoid typos in more complex examples.

 ## Contributing

 If you would like to contribute to the content and development of these lessons, we encourage you to review our [contributing guide](CONTRIBUTING.md).

+## Questions

+If you have any questions or feedback, please open an issue or contact the
+maintainers:

+* François Michonneau
+* Auriel Fournier